pietrop/pietrop.github.io/_posts/ttqf/2017-11-16-ffmpeg-electron.md

 ---

-I was recently asked about how to use [ffmpeg](https://www.ffmpeg.org/) with the[ fluent-ffmpeg node library](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg) in [electron](https://electron.atom.io/), and I had some notes[ in the autoEdit documentation](https://pietropassarelli.gitbooks.io/autoedit-2-documentation/content/ffmpeg-and-ffprobe-in-electron.html) but since they were at some sort of at draft stage I decided to expand more on this here,to make a more clear and comprehensive explanation.
+I was recently asked about how to use [ffmpeg](https://www.ffmpeg.org/) with the[ fluent-ffmpeg node library](https://github.com/fluent-ffmpeg/node-fluent-ffmpeg) in [electron](https://electron.atom.io/), and I had some notes[ in the autoEdit documentation](https://pietropassarelli.gitbooks.io/autoedit-2-documentation/content/ffmpeg-and-ffprobe-in-electron.html) but since they were at some sort of at draft stage I decided to expand more on this here, to make a more clear and comprehensive explanation.

 I am going to use the code from the implementation of[ autoEdit.io](http://autoEdit.io) as well as an earlier "transcriber prototype" as a concrete example.